"With every mistake we must surely be learning." [George Harrison]

 6th ed., 2010 [ISBN: 9783411088560]

-PONS, dict.cc, and LEO are the best online dictionaries.
+Linguee, dict.cc, and PONS are the best online dictionaries.
+LEO and BEOLINGUS can also be useful.
 Click on them in the navigation

 bar on the left!